237Codes/codepath-prework/README.md

    - Link  external cryptocurrency accounts for centralized monitoring of all assets.
    - Transfer cryptocurrency between accounts.

-3. Booking System App
+3. Yelp
    - Allows small business owners to manage appointments
    - Allows clients to book appointments for business services
+   - Allows clients to review local businesses in an area

- An app I would like to build would be a course app that allows students to review courses and professors in a given college and allows for video testimonials.
-The app will allow students to effectively select courses based on my school curriculum and suggest courses required to satisfy gen ed requirements.
+ I want to build a course app that allows students to review courses and professors in a given college and allows for video testimonials.
+The app will enable students to effectively select classes based on my school curriculum and suggest courses required to satisfy the gen ed requirements of a certain school.

 ## Notes